113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

 ## `ibmcloud project config-uninstall`
 {: #project-cli-config-uninstall-command}

-Destroys a project's configuration resources.
+Destroy a project's configuration resources.
 The operation destroys all the resources that are deployed with the specific configuration.
-You can track it by running the `ibmcloud project config-get --project-id=<prj-id> --id=<conf-id> --complete=true` command.
+You can track it by using the get project configuration API with full metadata.

 ```sh
 ibmcloud project config-uninstall --project-id PROJECT-ID --id ID
 ```

 ### Command options
 {: #project-config-uninstall-cli-options}

 `--project-id` (string)
-:   The unique identifier of the project.
+:   The unique project ID.
 Required.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.

 `--id` (string)
-:   The unique identifier of the configuration.
+:   The unique config ID.
 Required.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.